Free Restaurant Social Media Marketing Guide

 - 1Read Chapter 1 to identify which platforms matter for your restaurant

-- 2Build your content pillar strategy using the framework in Chapter 2
+- 2Build a content pillar strategy using the framework in Chapter 2

-- 3Set up your posting calendar with the templates in Chapter 3
+- 3Set up a posting calendar with the templates in Chapter 3

-- 4When ready, use Chapter 5 to launch your first paid ad campaign
+- 4Use Chapter 5 when you're ready to run your first paid ad

 The Resource